Medicines and chemicals

 Emamectin benzoate position

-The statement below sets out our interim position on the environmental standards that we will apply when assessing new applications to discharge or increase volumes of in-feed sea lice medicine containing emamectin benzoate.
+The statement below sets out the regulatory position on the environmental standard that we will apply in determining applications for new and increased discharges of emamectin benzoate into the marine environment.

 Supporting Information